jundalisay/sp/content/en/research/schopenhauer/world/vol-1/chapter-27.md

 ---

 If, from the foregoing consideration of the forces of nature and their phenomena, we have come to see clearly how far an explanation from causes can go, and where it must stop if it is not to degenerate into the vain attempt to reduce the content of all phenomena to their mere form, in which case there would ultimately remain nothing but form, we shall be able to settle in general terms what is to be demanded of etiology as a whole.

-It must seek out the causes of all phenomena in nature, i.e., the circumstances under which they invariably appear.
+Etiology must seek out the causes of all phenomena in nature, i.e., the circumstances under which they invariably appear.

 Then it must refer the multitude of phenomena which have various forms in various circumstances to what is active in every phenomenon, and is presupposed in the cause,—original forces of nature.

 It must correctly distinguish between a difference of the phenomenon which arises from a difference of the force, and one which results merely from a difference of the circumstances under which the force expresses itself; and with equal care it must guard against taking the expressions of one and the same force under different circumstances for the manifestations of different forces, and